mstephenholl/tsi-eng-hiring-data-collection-engineer/README.md

    * Count/size
    * Number of fields
 3. Normalize the data, including (but not necessarily limited to) the following:
-   * Convert dates/times to ISO 8601 format (`YYYY-MM-DDThh:mm:ss`)
+   * Convert dates/times to ISO 8601 format (`YYYY-MM-DDThh:mm:ss`).
-   * Convert numbers to floats with the correct number of decimal places (including trailing zeroes)
    * Convert comma-separated field values to lists of values.
+   * Add two fields containing a display string for the two tree measurements with the correct number of decimal places (including trailing zeroes) based on the highest precision floating point number from the source fields.

 ### Part II

-Part II of this challenge focuses on analysis and derivation of insights of the provided data using Python.
+Part II of this challenge focuses on analysis of the provided data using Python.

 1. Output a list of all *unique* ancient tree species.
 2. Create histograms showing the humber of ancient trees per: